 Each preliminary STU plan must be modelled and evaluated to find the optimal mix of projects and measures.
 In contrast, the SUMP method, at least as described in the ToR, requested the development of a modelling task with a general and oversimplified treatment that perplexed the consultants.

 There is no simple model to estimate emission reduction from transport projects in different scenarios.
 Transport emissions result from a complex equilibrium process between demand and supply in at least four stages.
-Hence, the best alternative for emission estimates is using the already calibrated transport models used by the national government.
+Hence, the best alternative for emission estimates is using the already calibrated transport models the national government uses.

 Transport modelling should not be an underestimated task in SUMP development; on the contrary, it has the potential to strengthen the technical analysis.
 Using modelling in SUMPs would be particularly relevant for analysing specific measures’ effects on emissions